LibraryCarpentry/lc-python-intro/learners/setup.md

 2. Unzip the ```data.zip``` file, which should create a new folder called ```data```.
 3. Create a new folder on your Desktop called ```lc-python``` and put the ```data``` folder in this folder.

 This lesson uses circulation data in multiple CSV files from the Chicago Public Library system.
-The data was compiled from records shared by the Chicago Public Library in [the data.gov catalog](https://catalog.data.gov/dataset/?q=chicago+%22circulation+by+location%22).
-Please do not download the circulation data from data.gov since the dataset you downloaded following the steps above has been altered for our purposes.
+The data was compiled from records shared by the Chicago Public Library via data.cityofchicago.org, and available in the [the data.gov catalog](https://catalog.data.gov/?q=Libraries+Circulation+by+Location&sort=relevance).
+The original data is in the public domain with an [open license](https://resources.data.gov/open-licenses/) which is defined as "any legally binding instrument that grants permission to access, re-use, and redistribute a work with few or no restrictions."
+The CSV files used in this lesson were modified for ease of use and teaching purposes.

 [python]: https://python.org/downloads
 [video-windows]: https://www.youtube.com/watch?v=xxQ0mzZ8UvA